Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Information scrambling in the KCT model

-and $\mathcal{N}$ denotes normalizing constant.
-We now replace the Floquet states $\{|E_n\rangle\}$ with the coherent states in the Eq. (\ref{floquet_otoc}).
-Fig. \ref{fig:husimi_comp}a and \ref{fig:husimi_comp}b shows the side-by-side comparison between the classical Poincaré section and the scatter plot of the infinite time averaged OTOC (unnormalized) in a mixed-phase space ($\alpha =3/2$).
-We see a remarkable correlation between the classical phase space and $\overline{\langle\delta\theta, \delta\phi| C_{F_z=0}|\delta\theta, \delta\phi\rangle}$.
-We see that the latter reproduces classical phase space structures, such as regular islands and the chaotic sea.
-The operators are more likely to get scrambled in states that are centered in chaotic regions.
-On the other hand, the darker regions encircle stable fixed points where the operators remain stable and less prone to scrambling.
+Quantum signatures of classical phase space structures appear in various contexts, including the dynamical generation of entanglement \cite{trail2008entanglement, miller1999signatures, ghose2004entanglement, wang2004entanglement, bandyopadhyay2002testing, dogra2019quantum}, tri-partite mutual information \cite{seshadri2018tripartite}, quantum discord \cite{madhok2015signatures} and information gain in quantum state tomography \cite{madhok2014information, madhok2016characterizing}.
+Do the long-time averages of the OTOCs in the coherent states displays such signatures?
+To proceed, we replace the Floquet states $\{|E_n\rangle\}$ with the coherent states in the Eq. (\ref{floquet_otoc}) to calculate $\overline{\langle\delta\theta, \delta\phi|C_{F_z=0}|\delta\theta, \delta\phi\rangle}$.
+Figure \ref{fig:husimi_comp}a and \ref{fig:husimi_comp}b shows the side-by-side comparison between the classical Poincaré section and the scatter plot of the infinite time averaged OTOC (unnormalized) in a mixed-phase space ($\alpha =3/2$).
+The purpose of this analysis is twofold.
+Firstly, We see a remarkable correlation between the classical phase space and $\overline{\langle\delta\theta, \delta\phi| C_{F_z=0}|\delta\theta, \delta\phi\rangle}$.
+The latter reproduces classical phase space structures, such as regular islands and the chaotic sea.
+We see that the values of the quantum calculation attain a fairly uniform value across the entire chaotic sea irrespective of the coordinates of the initial coherent state employed in its computation.
+Therefore, the information about the initial coordinates of the coherent states in the chaotic sea gets washed away and cannot be recovered from the long-time average OTOC values as seen in the contour plots.
+This is in contrast with structures seen at the boundary of the chaotic sea and regular islands and also within the regular islands.
+For example, the darker regions encircle stable fixed points where the operators remain stable and less prone to scrambling.
+Secondly, while OTOCs have been primarily employed to study the initial rate of divergence of trajectories as captured by Lyapunov exponents, longtime averages of OTOCs provide an understanding of the quantum-classical border.

+We now consider the initial operators, which are projectors onto the coherent states, i.e., $A=B=|\delta\theta, \delta\phi\rangle\langle\delta\theta, \delta\phi|$.
+Figure (\ref{fig:otocb}) displays the density plot for the commutator function as a function of the mean coordinate of the coherent states.
+The plot is reminiscent of the classical Poincar\'e\xspace surface of the section shown in Fig. \ref{fig:husimi_comp}a when $\alpha=3/2$.
+Intuitively, we can understand the density plot as follows.
+When the operators are coherent state projectors, the squared commutator becomes